Table of Contents

 Common Causes Of Dog Bites

 Under certain conditions, even a household pet that has never displayed any signs of aggression may suddenly decide to attack someone.
 Dog bite attacks can happen anywhere.
 Generally, dogs bite due to environmental factors, such as when they feel fear or danger.
 They may also bite to defend their owner or territory.
-The responsibility to prevent this from happening lies on the pet owner, who should keep their dog under control at all times.
+The responsibility to prevent this from happening lies with the pet owner, who should keep their dog under control at all times.

 Here are some examples of situations that can lead to dog bites: